2017-18 BSO Season

 Internationally Acclaimed Guests

 The Boston Symphony Orchestra offers a typically stellar roster of guest conductors and soloists in 2017-18.
-BSO favorite Charles Dutoit returns for two programs-Berlioz's The Damnation of Faust with soloists Susan Graham as Marguerite, Paul Groves as Faust, and John Relyea as Mephistopheles; and music of Ravel with pianist Jean-Yves Thibaudet and the Tanglewood Festival Chorus, marking the 90th anniversary of Ravel's conducting the BSO at Symphony Hall while visiting America in 1928.
+The BSO performs Berlioz's The Damnation of Faust with soloists Susan Graham as Marguerite, Paul Groves as Faust, and John Relyea as Mephistopheles; and music of Ravel with pianist Jean-Yves Thibaudet and the Tanglewood Festival Chorus, marking the 90th anniversary of Ravel's conducting the BSO at Symphony Hall while visiting America in 1928.
 Also returning for two programs, François-Xavier Roth teams with the young British pianist Benjamin Grosvenor making his BSO debut in Mozart and esteemed French pianist Pierre-Laurent Aimard in Bartók.
 Russian-Ossetian conductor Tugan Sokhiev makes his BSO debut with two programs, pairing with the young Canadian- Polish pianist Jan Lisiecki making his BSO debut in Chopin and Ukrainian-born violinist Vadim Gluzman in Brahms.